Hooked on a Feeling…

 Partner

-Zach has nearly 20 years of CPA experience and leads our firm’s Assurance service line and Municipal Finance Support Services Team.
-Also the leader of the firm’s Government Services team, Zach works almost exclusively with governmental entities with budgets ranging from $1 million to over $1 billion.
-Zach works extensively with organizations that receive substantial federal and state assistance subject to the OMB Uniform Guidance and the Florida Single Audit Act of up to and over $100 million.
-Zach also brings a unique perspective to his engagements based on his inside working knowledge of local government finance, having served as the contract Finance Director for the City of Lake Helen since early 2019.
+Zach has nearly 20 years of CPA experience and leads our firm’s Government Services team and Municipal Finance Support Services team.
+He works almost exclusively with governmental entities with budgets ranging from $1 million to over $1 billion.
+Zach has extensive experience with organizations that receive substantial federal and state assistance subject to the OMB Uniform Guidance and the Florida Single Audit Act of up to and over $100 million.
+He also brings a unique perspective to his engagements based on his inside working knowledge of local government finance, having served as the contract Finance Director for the City of Lake Helen since early 2019.

 Zach serves as an Annual Comprehensive Financial Report (ACFR) reviewer for the Government Finance Officers Association (GFOA).
 He has worked with numerous clients to assist in the early implementation of new GASB standards.
 Zach also leads the teams providing contracted Tourist Development Tax (TDT) audit assistance to various counties.